paritytech/capi/docs/introduction.md

 <!-- dinodoc fragment.start docs/_fragments/description -->

 Capi is a framework for crafting interactions with Substrate chains.
-It consists of a development server, wide-ranging Substrate-focused utilities and a fluent API, which facilitates multistep, multichain interactions without compromising either performance or ease of use.
+It consists of a development server and fluent API, which facilitates multistep, multichain interactions without compromising either performance or ease of use.

 <!-- dinodoc fragment.end -->

 The remainder of this page focuses on the impetus for this initiative.
-If you wish to dive into using Capi, check out [the "Getting Started" guide](/docs/getting_started/Readme.md).
+If you wish to dive into usage docs, check out [the "Getting Started" guide](/docs/getting_started/Readme.md).

 ## Background

-Chain resources are intentionally-constrained by economic incentives; this limits an app developer's ability to implement access patterns, which would otherwise benefit the end-user experience.
+Chain resources are intentionally-constrained by economic incentives; this informs the design of on-chain programs and in turn limits an app developer's ability to implement access patterns, which would otherwise benefit the end-user experience.
 Many such access patterns relate to data aggregation and preprocessing; doing this work on the client-side (in a browser, for example) consumes already-sparse resources.
-In other circumstances, the developer might move these tasks to less-constrained environments, such as that of a centralized server.
+In other circumstances, app developers might move these tasks to less-constrained environments, such as that of a centralized server.
 Although developers can use centralized servers as proxies to chains, these intermediaries are points of stoppability.
 There is currently no obvious solution to avoiding this trade-off.

 ## The Capi Approach

-Capi interactions are defined via Runes, which are a declarative, portable and strongly-typed building blocks describing client-chain interactions (including [XCM](https://github.com/paritytech/xcm-format)essaging). **Runes enable potentially-complex interactions to be folded into their most minimal and parallelized form, so that Capi developers need not think about redundancy and timing**.
-This is what enables Capi to be declarative, performant, fluent and incredibly-well-typed.
-Speaking of typings: Capi even represents errors within the type system (which is not the case for 99.9% of JavaScript APIs).
+Capi interactions are defined via Runes, which are declarative, portable and strongly-typed building blocks describing client-chain interactions (including [XCM](https://github.com/paritytech/xcm-format)essaging). **Runes enable potentially-complex interactions to be folded into their most minimal and parallelized form, so that Capi developers need not think about redundancy and timing**.

 ## Future Considerations